 - Even though you’ll pay premiums a longer period of time, you’ll typically pay less overall than someone buying at an older age.

-One of the most comprehensive studies on the cost of long term care is from Genworth Financial, a Fortune 500 company.
-The Genworth Financial 2018 Cost of Care Survey includes national long term care costs from over 15,000 long term care providers in 440 regions.
-Michigan long term care rates are important for Michigander’s to consider.
-Because the local cost of long term care is a key factor in identifying how much long term care coverage to include in your financial plan.
+The most comprehensive study on the cost of long-term care is from Genworth Financial, a Fortune 500 company.
+Their 2021 Cost of Care Survey includes national long-term care costs from over 15,000 long-term care providers in 441 regions.

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-Let’s look at the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Michigan.
+Consider when someone buys a Long-Term Care Partnership policy in another State and then later moves to Michigan.
 Reciprocity means they will not lose the special asset protection when they move to Michigan.
-Michigan would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.
+Michigan would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long-term care benefits from their Long-Term Care Partnership policy before relocating.

 How Much Does LTC Insurance Cost In Michigan?

-How much does long term care insurance cost in Michigan?
-The answer: It depends on your age and health history at the time you buy the insurance.
+How much does Long-Term Care Insurance cost in Michigan?
+Your Michigan Long-Term Care Insurance rates depend on your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
-Your long term care insurance premiums will also depend on the following benefits you select:
+Your Long-Term Care Insurance premiums will also depend on the following benefits you select: